Microsoft (Office) 365

 Your device is an Apple Mac or Windows PC or Laptop.

 *Note: iPhone, iPad or Android smartphone users, refer to Device Types, above.
+Chromebook

-Part Two - Login and Download
+Part Two - Log In and Download

 After meeting the prerequisites above, you may download and install Office directly